deib-polimi/mobilecodegenerator2/README.md

 # Mobilecodegenerator #

-Mobilecodegenerator is a Java application that generates Java source code for Android applications and Objective-C source code for iOS applications, starting from a graphical metamodel.
+Mobilecodegenerator is an application that generates Android (Java) applications and iOS (Swift) applications, translating a generic xml model into native source code.

 ## Installation ##

 You have to import the it.polimi.mobilecodegenerator project in Eclipse:

 1. Download an Eclipse distribution containing a stable version of Epsilon and EMF: http://www.eclipse.org/epsilon/download

 2. Install the following 2 plugins in Eclipse (Help --> Install new software):
    * Xpand/Xtend:  http://download.eclipse.org/modeling/m2t/xpand/updates/nightly/
    * EMFT MWE:     http://download.eclipse.org/modeling/emft/mwe/updates/nightly/

 3. Download and unzip the MobileCodeGenerator-master.zip

 4. Import the it.polimi.mobilecodegenerator project in Eclipse: